itmm/hex/docs/blocks.md

 	};
 @end(globals)
 ```
-* The `Read_State` identifies the mode that the block parser is
+* the `Read_State` identifies the mode that the block parser is
-  currently in.
+  currently in
-* The default `new_element` signals that a new block is starting.
+* the default `new_element` signals that a new block is starting

 ```
 @add(globals)